stormpath/stormpath-documentation/source/auth_n.rst

   For a full list of Challenge statuses, please see :ref:`the Reference chapter <challenge-status-values>`.

+.. only:: java

+  (java.todo) If you had sent the wrong code...

 .. only:: ruby

   And then you would get back the ``Stormpath::Resource::Challenge`` object as the response: